 Drain okra and rinse thoroughly.
 Add chickpeas and stir.
 Place okra on top of the chicken in the pot, but do not stir.
 Squeeze lemon juice on top.
-Cover and simmer another 25 minutes.
+Cover and simmer for another 25 minutes.
 Taste a piece of okra and get ready to be amazed.
 It should be just tender.
 Give the pot a good stir to mix everything.
 Season with salt and pepper to taste and sprinkle with fresh parsley.
-Serve with brown rice or another whole grain.
+Serve with rice or another whole grain.
 Add a dollop of yogurt to each bowl if desired.

 Other nutrients this dish is high in:

-Lycopene (cancer fighting phytochemical)
+Lycopene (cancer-fighting phytochemical)